 Distinguished scholars Professor Hugh Cheape MBE and Dr Decker Forrest will combine forces to give a presentation rather mysteriously called Descent and Evolution in Ceol Mor.
 That may involve researching past influences, whilst John Mulhearn, an instructor in the National Piping Centre, looks to be futuristic with his talk entitled Beyond the Performer Audience through Progressive Programming.
 John’s work in establishing The Big Music Society where piobaireachd is combined with other instruments whilst maintaining its musical integrity has been well received.

-Piobaireachd, for good or ill, is played mainly in competition.
-Glenn Brown, President of the Competing Pipers Association will talk on aspects of that, assisted by some of today’s successful younger competitors.
+Piobaireachd, for good or ill, is played mainly in competition. ” You reap what you sow – Competitive Piobaireachd through the ages ” is the title of the talk to be given by Dan Nevans, assisted by CPA President Glenn Brown.
 We look forward also to the performance from students taking the degree course in traditional music at the Royal Conservetoire of Scotland.
 The content of the session is awaited, the ball is in their court.
 Will there be a piobaireachd theme, or will they give us the rattling reels and fusion music so popular at the moment?

 The Piobaireachd Society continues to offer a bursary for piobaireachd study each summer at the College of Piping.
 Last year three students took part under the expert guidance of John Wilson.
 Robert Allan was one, and we are pleased that he has agreed to play a tune for us after lunch on Saturday.

 A welcome latecomer to the programme is John Shone.
 His last presentation, on the teaching of Donald MacPherson, was a highlight two years ago, especially as Gwen MacPherson and her two daughters were able to attend.
 John has had other teachers such as J B Robertson and Bob Nicol, and he will host a question and answer session about them and their teaching styles, with illustrations from tape recordings.